TYPESCRIPT

 type UpdateAction = Extract<Action, { type: "update" }>;

-• It works best on unions
+• It works only on unions

 Learn TypeScript for Free